 Quantitative Evaluation - Students are required to complete a minimum of 66.67% of the scheduled clock hours or financial aid credits required based on the applicable program requirements the to be considered maintaining satisfactory attendance progress.
 Evaluations are conducted at the end of each evaluation period to determine if the student has met the minimum requirements.
-The completion percentage is determined by dividing the total clock hours or financial aid credits attended/earned by the total number of clock hours or financial aid credits scheduled in the evaluation period.
+The completion percentage is determined by dividing the total clock hours or financial aid credits attended/earned by the total number of clock hours or financial aid credits attended/earned by the total number of clock hours or financial aid credits attended/earned by the total number of clock hours or financial aid credits scheduled in the evaluation period.
 At the end of each evaluation period, Milan will determine if the student has maintained at least 66.67% cumulative completion rate which indicates that, given the same progression rate, the student will graduate within the maximum time frame [150%] allowed.
-Transfer clock hours or financial aid credits and those for which a student received a grade of "W", "I" or "R" will also be included in the Quantitative Evaluation.
+Transfer clock hours or financial aid credits and those for which a student received a grade of "W," "I" or "R" will also be included in the Quantitative Evaluation.

-Qualitative Evaluation - The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned academic learning.
-Students are assigned theory study and a minimum number of skill assignments as required for course completion.
-Academic progression is evaluated after each unit of study.
-Students must maintain an academic grade average of 2.0 or 70% and pass a final academic and skill exam prior to graduation.
-Students must make up failed or missed tests and/or courses.
-Grades for Transfer clock hours or financial aid credits and Withdrawal (W), Withdrawal Cancel (WC), Incomplete (INC) will not count towards Qualitative Evaluation.
+Qualitative Evaluation The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned academic learning.
+Students complete various in and out of class assignments, quizzes, projects, technical skills, and exams required for each course.
+Students are assigned theory study and a minimum number of practical assignments as required for course completion.
+Academic progression is evaluated after each course is completed.
+Students must maintain a grade point average of 2.0 or higher.
+Grades for Transfer clock hours or financial aid credits and Withdrawal (W), Withdrawal - Cancel (WC), Incomplete (INC) will not count towards Qualitative Evaluation.
 For Repeat classes, the latest grade will be included in the Qualitative Evaluation.

-Evaluation Periods - Milan shall evaluate academic progress for all students at regular intervals (i.e. end of each payment period, academic year or program completion as detailed in the Program Overviews).
-Evaluations must be performed when a student reaches the scheduled hours of a payment period.
+Evaluation Periods - Milan shall evaluate academic progress for all students at regular intervals (i.e., end of each payment period, academic year or program completion as detailed in the Program Overviews).
+Evaluations must be performed when a student reaches the scheduled hours or FA credits of a payment period.